dvanmosselbeen/dvm-docs/Databases/PostgreSQL.md

     \l

-Specify from the cli with wich user we want to connect to a particular
+Specify from the cli with which user we want to connect to a particular database:
-database:

     psql -U postgres db_name